prabhakar349/syncrest-asyncprocessor/README.md

 # Rest-Async-Processing

-Synchronous request block for a response or timeout, a request is handed to the async processor, that encapsulate applications layer  services from
-The underlying complex processing  logic on the events driven architecture which includes one or many microservices coordination decoupled by a message bus infrastructure.
+Synchronous request block for a response or timeout, a request is handed to the async processor, that encapsulate application layer services from the underlying complex processing logic, on the event-driven architecture which includes one or many microservices , it's coordination is decoupled by a message bus infrastructure.

 ##Use case